Firefighters Try To Contain Wildfire Destruction On Greek Island - UrduPoint

 Firefighters Try To Contain Wildfire Destruction On Greek Island

-Pefki, Greece, (APP - UrduPoint / Pakistan Point News - 9th Aug, 2021 ) :Firefighters on Monday battled heat and suffocating smoke for a seventh consecutive day to try to save the Greek island of Evia from wildfires that have wiped out hundreds of homes and forced thousands to flee.
+Several others have been hospitalised with smoke inhalation, burns and other injuries.

-Greece and Turkey have been battling devastating blazes for nearly two weeks as the region suffers its worst heatwave in decades.
+-- 'Desperately alone' -- Many mayors around the country have complained of a serious lack of aerial support in fighting the fires, despite the government's assurances of having set aside ample resources earlier this year.

-Prime Minister Kyriakos Mitsotakis in a televised statement said over 580 fires had broken out in recent days around the country, exposing Greece to a "natural fury without precedent".
+In response, Mitsotakis said over 580 fires had broken out in recent days around the country, exposing Greece to a "natural fury without precedent".

 "Because of the unprecedented heatwave and prolonged drought, (the fires) are hard to extinguish," he said.